 Register your overseas travel and/or residential details here.

-The Ministry of Foreign Affairs and Trade provides advice on security risks in several destinations.
+The Ministry of Foreign Affairs and Trade provides advice on security and safety risks in many destinations.
 This advice is based on information from a number of sources.
 It reflects risks, and our assessment of what these might mean for New Zealanders.
 Our assessment may also take account of the actions local authorities are taking to minimise the risk, and our ability to provide you with assistance.

 The advice is designed to assist you to make informed decisions about travel destinations.
 We cannot tell you what to do.
 But your travel insurance may be affected by the issuing of a strong travel warning (especially if we advise against all travel to a destination).
 It is recommended that, before setting out, you contact your travel insurer to check whether or not you will be covered by your insurance policy if you are travelling to a destination featured in our high risk or extreme risk categories.
 Insurance cover can differ from company to company.